aaditiexx/aaditiexx/README.md

 - 👋 Hi, I’m @aaditiexx
-- 👀 I’m interested in UI/ UX Design and Web Development.
+- 👀 Interested in UI/ UX Design and Web Development.
-- 🌱 I’m currently learning JavaScript, ReactJS and UX Design atm.
+- 🌱 Currently learning JavaScript, ReactJS and UX Design atm.
-- 💞️ I’m looking to collaborate on interactive, responsive website creation projects.
+- 💞️ Looking to collaborate on interactive, responsive website creation projects.
 - 📫 How to reach me: email: aaditiwayse04@gmail.com
 - 😄 Pronouns: she/ her
-- ⚡ Fun fact: I'm an artist, designer, badminton player and a developer ;)

 <!---
 aaditiexx/aaditiexx is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.